 212 Kinesiology.
 F. A study of human motion from the scientific standpoint.
 Particular attention is given to a mechanical analysis of musculoskeletal movements as applied to games, sports, and daily living.
-Prerequisite: Biology 115.
+Prerequisite: Biology 205.
 Mr. R. Honderd.

 215 Physiology of Physical Activity.
 S. A study of physical efficiency and physiological principles involved in human exercise.
 Emphasis will be placed on the responses of the respiratory, cardiovascular, and muscular systems.
 The course includes the physiology of factors affecting performance such as the environment and the use of tobacco, alcohol, and drugs.
-Prerequisite: Biology 115.
-Mr. I. Timmer.
+Prerequisite: Biology 205.
+Mr. J. Timmer.

-ELEMENTARY SCHOOL ACTIVITIES AND PROGRAMS.
+221 ELEMENTARY SCHOOL ACTIVITIES AND PROGRAMS.
 F and S, half course.
 The course provides a working knowledge of the fundamentals of physical education planning for elementary school children.
 It substitutes for one quarter course in basic physical education (110-198) for physical education majors and minors, and for elementary teacher education students.
-Miss D. Hageman, Miss K. Hoesch, Mr. M. Zuidema.
+Staff.

-230-239 THE TEACHING AND COACH-ING OF ACTIVITIES, Half course, Students with a major concentration in physical education must combine various courses to total the required two-course credit.
+230-239 THE TEACHING AND COACHING OF ACTIVITIES.
+Half course, Students with a major concentration in physical education must combine various courses to total the required two-course credit.
 Prerequisite: a record of participation in skill performance or completion of the same activity in 380.
-Students must complete Laboratory A and Laboratory B while registered for their first two courses in the 230 series.